addison-king/DAT201_Midterm/Presentation/BG_Conclusions.md

 	*	Formatted the data callouts to only show names for locations that are not in compliance

 ### Printing the map:
+	Placed the Title using html to get it centered vertically and horizontally Placed the data source
 	Wind Rose:
 		Using data from the past year, a wind rose was created from the average wind direction
 	Scale:
 		15 mile bar split into 5 mile increments
 	Legend:
 		labels for the air emission plants and the Particulate 2.5mm buckets